marimo-team/examples/README.md

 ## Adding new examples

-We welcome community contributions of examples; you don't need to be an expert to help out!
+We welcome community contributions of examples.

 Open a pull request to contribute a new example.
 Ideally, examples are easy for others to adapt to their own data and models.
 Here's a contribution checklist: